mozilla-b2g/gaia/apps/calendar/README.md

 ### Step 1: Authorize mozAnon/mozSystem XHR use

-Now we need to authorize the host you will be running the calendar app
+We need to authorize the host you will be running the calendar app
 from to be able to establish XHR connections.
 This is necessary
-in order to issue cross-origin requests and avoid reusing credentials
+in order to issue cross-origin reyquests and avoid reusing credentials
 from other connections.

-Copy/modify the following code to use whatever URL you are hosting the
-calendar app on.
-If you are running b2g-desktop in debug mode by doing
-`make DEBUG=1` then it will host on port 8080.
-If you did not explicitly
-specify a domain with `GAIA_DOMAIN=domain` to the make invocation, then
-your domain is gaiamobile.org and the app will be found at
-`calendar.gaiamobile.org:8080`.
-Make sure your `/etc/hosts` file
-is pointing to this domain at `127.0.0.1`!

-Bring up the error console in firefox by hitting `control-shift-J`.
+Bring up the error console in firefox by hitting `CTRL-SHIFT-J`.
-Paste the code into the "Code" box and click the "evaluate" button.
+Paste the code below into the "Code" box and click the "evaluate" button.

     (function() {
       var host = 'http://calendar.gaiamobile.org:8080';